Frequently Asked Questions

 Check out our Consultation and/or Training pages to learn more about ongoing training that the Office of Diversity and Inclusion offers, as well as opportunities for customized consultation and training.

-- What is the relationship between the Office of Diversity and Inclusion and Carl A. Fields Center, LGBT Center and Women*s Center?
+- What is the relationship between the Office of Diversity and Inclusion, the Carl A. Fields Center, and Gender + Sexuality Resource Center?

-The staff of the Carl A. Fields Center, the LGBT Center and Women*s Center are supervised by the Dean for Diversity and Inclusion and are housed in the Office of Diversity and Inclusion.
+The staff of the Carl A. Fields Center and the Gender + Sexuality Resource Center are supervised by the Dean for Diversity and Inclusion and are housed in the Office of Diversity and Inclusion.
 Each Center has its specific mission as well as works with the Office of Diversity and Inclusion on a number of initiatives, including Dialogue and Difference in Action pre-orientation program, joint training and retreats, and more.